By Fred Miller, DDS

 “Here are some pictures of a group of retarded school boys and their frightful mouth conditions.

 “It is highly unlikely that they inherited bad teeth.
 Here, for example, is a mother born in southern Italy, thirty-five years old, with beautiful facial development and 32 teeth—the full complement—intact.
-Here is the mouth of her daughter, sixteen, born in American and brought up on typical American foodless food, processed and refined, devoid of minerals, vitamins, enzymes, ferments.
+Here is the mouth of her daughter, sixteen, born in America and brought up on typical American foodless food, processed and refined, devoid of minerals, vitamins, enzymes, ferments.
 This child now has a narrow, constricted face form and arch with crowded teeth.
 She is now under the care of an orthodontist…

 “Naturally, the teeth is—not are—a beautifully calculated grinding mechanism, each tooth held in contact with its neighbors.
 There are 144 grinding planes of occlusion.
 Normal bone supports healthy gums, which festoon between the teeth, and the normal mouth is a self-cleansing mechanism.